Praline Upside Down Pumpkin Cake with Bourbon Caramel Sauce

 Preheat the oven to 350°F.

-First, melt the butter in the microwave, then pour it into the bowl of a stand mixer, fitted with the batter attachment.
+Melt the butter in the microwave, then pour it into the bowl of a stand mixer, fitted with the paddle attachment.
 (You can also do this in a large bowl with a hand mixer or a whisk.)

-In another glass bowl, sift together the flour, baking powder, baking soda, salt, cinnamon, ginger and allspice.
+In another bowl, sift together the flour, baking powder, baking soda, salt, cinnamon, ginger and allspice.
 Whisk them together so they’re evenly dispersed.
+These are the dry ingredients.

 Slowly add the dry ingredients to the wet ingredients, mixing in the stand mixer until smooth and combined.
 The batter will be thick, so be careful not to overmix at this point.